 - Eat slowly.
 Take small bites and chew thoroughly — at least 25 times.

-- Drink at least 6 to 8 cups (48 to 64 oz.) of fluid per day to prevent dehydration.
+- Drink at least 6 to 8 cups, or 48 to 64 oz., of fluid per day to prevent dehydration.

 - Stop drinking liquids 15 minutes before meals and wait 30 minutes after meals.

-- Introduce new foods one at a time in order to rule out any intolerance.
+As you adjust to your new eating habits, try to introduce only one new food at a time in order to rule out any intolerance.
 If a food is not tolerated, go back to the full liquid diet for several days and try to reintroduce that particular food in one week.

-- If you cannot tolerate dairy, try a substitute Lactaid milk.
-You can also try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice, or lite cashew milks.
+If your stomach can’t tolerate dairy, try a substitute lactose-free milk, such as Lactaid brand.
+You also can try soymilk fortified with calcium and vitamin D, or try lite soy, lite almond, lite rice or lite cashew milk.